-The PLL Summit is a venture by the private law library community to explore ways to embrace change, demonstrate value, and learn about leading-edge trends.
-Originally begun as a two-year project, the Summit is now in its fourth year and continues to be a leading force in empowering private law firm librarians to be change agents within their organizations.
+The PLL-SIS Summit began in 2010 and is an event created by the private law library community to explore ways to embrace change, demonstrate value, and learn about leading-edge trends.
+Originally begun as a two-year project, the Summit continues to be a leading force in empowering private law firm librarians to be change agents within their organizations.
 Summits are held in conjunction with the annual meeting of the American Association of Law Libraries.

 Goals of the Summit